Canoe Country - Dalsland (Sweden)

 Note: Ground conditions, weather & group factors may lead to changes in the program by the guide(s).
 The goal is always to offer the best possible experience, but safety & wellbeing are always the priority and basis of all decisions made.

-We aim to meet at Göteborg airport or Göteborg central station late morning/noon.
-After walking to an outdoor shop to pick up gas for our burners, we catch a train to Bengtsfors where we’ll settle into our lakeside campsite with showers and sanitary facilities.
-Those who wish can upgrade their stay to a cabin depending on availability.
+We aim to meet at Göteborg Central Station at bus terminal stop nr 38 latest 14.30.
+A bus will take us to Bengtsfors where we’ll settle into our lakeside campsite with showers and sanitary facilities.
 Depending on time, we either go food shopping now or next morning.

 On our last day, we arrange a pick-up and arrive back at the lakeside campsite we started out from.
 Those who wish can upgrade their stay to a cabin depending on availability.
 We’ll enjoy using sanitary facilities after our week out in the wild and spend one final night at the lake before heading back the next day.